True Cost of Buying a Home in All 58 California Counties 2026 County-by-County Analysis: Mortgage, Taxes, Insurance & PMI

 This may be the most important finding.

-The national median existing-home price is approximately $360,000 (NAR, January 2026).
-At 6.09% with 10% down, that's a total monthly cost of roughly $2,580.
+The national median existing-home price is $440,600 (NAR, June 2026) — an all-time high, and the 36th consecutive month of year-over-year increases.
+Run through the same methodology at 6.66% with 10% down, that's a total monthly cost of roughly $3,243.

-Twelve California counties have total monthly ownership costs at or below that national benchmark:
+Sixteen California counties have total monthly ownership costs at or below that national benchmark:

-• Lassen, Kings, Tehama, Glenn, Siskiyou, Lake
+• Modoc, Lassen, Lake, Sierra, Glenn, Trinity, Siskiyou, Colusa

 These aren't glamorous locations.
 But they're in California — with California weather, California legal protections for homeowners, and Proposition 13's property tax cap.